Kylix-Finance/kylix-finance-parachain/README.md

 Current status:
    -    code builds
    -    lending pallet not integrated into the runtime
+   -    all "parachain-template" occurences need to be changed to kylix
 # delete this block after finishing up #